amosavian/FileProvider/README.md

 * Copy Source folder to your project and Voila!

-* Drop `FileProvider.xcodeproj` to you Xcode workspace and add the framework to your Embeded Binaries in target.
+* Drop `FilesProvider.xcodeproj` to you Xcode workspace and add the framework to your Embeded Binaries in target.

 ## Usage